Updated on April 14th, 2023

 How Does the Federal Work-Study Program Help Pay for College?

 First, students can choose to receive their pay by check or through a direct deposit into their bank account.
-With this approach, they can use the funds for nearly any purpose, including covering living expenses, buying supplies, and more.
+With this approach, they can use the funds for nearly any purpose, including covering living expenses, buying supplies, cover tuition, and more.

 Second, students can have their paychecks sent directly to their school.
-Usually, this approach is used to add credits to their account, allowing their earnings to be applied to tuition expenses, room and board costs, and school fees.
+Usually, this approach is used to add credits to their account, allowing their earnings to be applied to cover tuition expenses, room and board costs, and school fees.

 How Does Work-Study Work?